urakymzhan/hws/javascript/class-projects/methods/Pokemon/direction.md

      console.log(arr); -->

-7. Log the names of each type from data.
+7. Console log the names of each "type" that is inside types array in original data.
 Make sure you see "poison" and "grass" as a result.
 <!--      for(var i = 0; i < data.types.length; i++) {
           console.log(data.types[i].type.name);
      }